sobjornstad/TiddlyRemember/README.md

   Any changes you make in Anki will be overwritten without warning on your next sync.
   There are no plans to change this, and doing so would break other things (e.g., the ability to include transclusions inside a question or answer).
-* All questions go to a single deck and have no tags.
-  Currently, you can move cards to a different deck or add tags and they will be preserved across syncs.
-  However, this will likely change in future versions so that this is instead configured within your wiki or question macros and overwrites any changes made in Anki, so you probably should not do complicated organization now.
 * If you delete questions in TiddlyWiki, they will be permanently removed from Anki, and the scheduling information cannot be recovered except by restoring a backup.